General Guidance

 In Connect v1 APIs, V1Money fields are always unidirectional and have an implicit transfer direction based on whether the associated amount is positive or negative:

-In Square APIs, Money fields can be bidirectional and do not have an implicit transfer direction:
+In Square APIs, Money fields can be bidirectional and don't have an implicit transfer direction:

 Some